This article ranks the 48 English ceremonial counties by population and size.

 Yorkshire | York |

-Further reading: Check out our articles on the UK population and the population of England.
 Also our article about the population of the ceremonial county of Yorkshire.

 We have also published an article with information about each county in Ireland.